 Eggs should be purchased refrigerated and stored in the refrigerator (33°F to 37°F) in their original carton.
 Storage of eggs in the original carton reduces absorption of odors and flavors from other foods stored in the refrigerator.
 Use eggs within 3 to 5 weeks of the "pack date" listed on the carton (1 to 365 representing pack date day within the year).
 Leftover egg yolks and egg whites may be stored in the refrigerator covered for 2 and 4 days, respectively.
 Cover egg yolks with water.
 Hard-boiled eggs may be stored in the refrigerator for 1 week, whereas pasteurized liquid eggs may be stored in the refrigerator for 10 days.
 Egg whites and pasteurized eggs may be stored at freezer temperatures for one year.
 Shell eggs should never be stored in the freezer.
 Dried eggs may be stored in tightly closed containers in the refrigerator for one year.

 Commercial bottled water has an extended shelf-life of one to two years due to extensive water treatment (filtration, demineralization, and ozonation) and strict environmental controls during manufacturing and packaging.
 Bottled water should be stored in a cool, dry place in the absence of sunlight.

 Household tap water has a limited shelf-life of only a few days due to the growth of microorganisms during storage.
 Therefore, consumers should purchase bottled water if planning to store water for extended periods or invest in a water purifying device such as a Steripen Water Purifier.
 The Food and Drug Administration (FDA) regulates commercial bottled water as a food.

-For more information on water storage, see How to Store an Emergency Water Supply.
+For more information on water storage, see How to Store Water.

 Using these guidelines for safe food shelf life will save you money in the long run.
 All it takes is a little planning.